 Someone killed a yak and was very proud of it.

-The invention of books, radio and cinema changed the course of storytelling.
+The invention of books, the radio, and cinema changed the course of storytelling.

 Stories were no longer contained by word of mouth and could reach the masses.